 By Huw Llewelyn

 ‘Reasoning by probable elimination’ plays an important role in transparent medical reasoning.
-The diagnostic process uses ‘probable elimination’ rival possibilities and points to a conclusion through that process of elimination.
+The diagnostic process uses ‘probable elimination’ of rival possibilities and arrives at a conclusion through that process of elimination.
 Suppose one item of information (e.g. a symptom) is chosen as a ‘lead’ that is associated with a short list of diagnoses that covers most people with that lead (ideally 100%).
 The next step is to choose a diagnosis from that list and to look for a finding that occurs commonly in those with that chosen diagnosis and rarely (ideally never) in at least one other diagnosis in the list.
 If such a finding is found for each of the other diagnoses in the list, then the probability of the chosen diagnosis is high.
 If findings are found that never occur in each other possibility in the list, then the diagnosis is certain.
 However, if none of this happens, then another diagnosis is chosen from the list and the process is repeated.

 Probabilistic reasoning by elimination explains how diagnostic tests can be assessed in a logical way using these concepts to avoid misdiagnosis and mistreatment.
 If clear, written explanations became routine, it would go a long way to eliminating failures of care that have dominated the media of late.